mieubrisse/personal-writing/ben-franklin-analysis/post.md

 I just finished reading [Ben Franklin's autobiography](https://www.gutenberg.org/files/20203/20203-h/20203-h.htm).

-It's unfinished.
-None of the Revolutionary War is included.
+It's unfinished - no Revolutionary War.
 But even without the "winning a war and starting a country" bits, the guy was a baller.

-Let's break down what made him such a G.
+Let's break down what made him such a colonial gangster.

 He was a ravenous reader
 ------------------------